About Bayliss Avenue

 The nearest train station is Abbey Wood which is 2 miles away.
 From the train station, go to bus stop C get a 244 and alight at the roundabout at Carlyle Road.
 From here it is a 10 minute walk along Crossways where Bayliss Avenue is the 4th turning on your right.
 There are four buses that stop outside Bayliss Avenue – 177, 229, 401, 473.

 By car if you are coming from the M25 then exit the motorway immediately before (if going north) or after (south) the toll onto the A206.
 Simply continue along this road, through Erith and Slade Green over a number of roundabouts.
 When you reach Thamesmead take the first junction (s/p A2041 and turn right at the roundabout onto Carlyle Road.
 Then take right into Crossway.
 Bayliss Avenue is a few hundred yards down this road on the right hand side.
+There is plenty of free parking at the ground.

 Admission to Bayliss Avenue